-Extending the life of electronics inside your data center will boost your bottom line, lowering maintenance costs and minimize downtime.
-Equipment malfunctions commonly occurs in sites where there are no airborne contamination protocols.
+Extending the life of electronics inside your data center will boost your bottom line, lowering maintenance costs and minimizing downtime.
+Equipment malfunctions commonly occur in sites where there are no airborne contamination protocols.
 Dealing with airborne contamination can be a cumbersome process.
 But with the proper knowledge and the right tools, it is worth the effort.

 Data centers, from primary construction to modification phase are living, moving systems.
 Crucial structural updates and equipment overhauls can cause the invasion of contaminants.
 Not to mention the simple act of opening doors which allows them to invade the clean space.
 These pollutants can wreak havoc on electronic equipment.
 Pollutants allow metal contacts to rust.
 They also lessen operational efficacy to the point of malfunction.
 The common result of such mishaps is an expensive data center downtime.

 A lot of data center sites sit in populated areas with high levels of pollution.
 Located in industrial parks where next-door establishments expel pollutants.
 These pollutants can cause contamination to the data center.
 In these cases, dealing with airborne contamination becomes an even more essential operation.